jules2689/trudeau/docs/2020-04-20/post_news.md

 **Interview**:

 Well, I think for one thing that would be up to the premier of Nova Scotia I would imagine, but the thing is I wouldn't want to go to a funeral thinking that perhaps I might spread a disease to somebody else and have more deaths because of My involvement.
-I think we have to think of the bigger picture of all of us and protecting all nova Scotians and all Canadians.
+I think we have to think of the bigger picture of all of us and protecting all Nova Scotians and all Canadians.
 That's why we are doing what we're doing and sacrificing our lives and jobs and everything by staying home.
 So there are going to be vigils.
 There are going to be online vigils.
-I know there is one on Friday night at 7:00 on Facebook that communities -- colchester supporting our community is the name of that Facebook page.
+I know there is one on Friday night at 7:00 on Facebook, that communities -- colchester supporting our community is the name of that Facebook page.
 That's a community-led vigil.
 I'm going to take part in that and that's what I would do.